Skip to main content

 This box will be checked if the child member of the family unit receives annual income exceeding 8,000 euros, excluding exempt income.

-• PRESENTS STATEMENT
+• SUBMIT STATEMENT

 • De facto couples.